 Washable Cloths for Cleaning

 I am loving the fact that we now wash so much more and throw less away.
 There are plenty of reusable wipes on the market to choose from too.
+I particularly love reusable kitchen roll from The Clever Cactus (use code ITWASNTME to get 20% off your order- affiliate code).
+Now I can clean any surface and just simply wash it each time rather than needing to buy more – no more plastic packaging either!

 Honestly, this list could go on and on because once you start looking closely you start to see how much plastic we all bring into our homes that isn’t always necessary.
 Now, I am not saying that you now need to go and rid your home of plastic because that will just be adding to the problem.
 Things like containers, toys, bottles you can use again, utensils, bowls and plates, kids cutlery etc. are all reusable and all essential.
 The single-use is the problem and that is what needs the focus because this is the stuff that ends up in the bin after a few moments, a day or weeks.
-Let me know what you are swapping this month, I’d love to hear from you.
+Let me know what you are swapping this plastic free July?
+I’d love to hear from you.

 Let’s make going plastic free easy and simple!